East Brunswick Divorce Attorneys

 reputation among her peers.

 You should always feel at ease with your attorney.
-Attorney Rozin-Golinder
+Our lawyers are real

-is a real person and understands what is at stake during a divorce.
-That
+people and understand what is at stake during a divorce.
+That is why we

-is why she never hands off her clients to a paralegal or an associate.
+never hand off our clients to a paralegal or an associate.
+We personally

-She will personally handle your case from start to finish.
-When you need
+handle your case from start to finish.
+When you need trusted, tireless

-- Our East Brunswick divorce lawyer will help you resolve issues in your
+- Our East Brunswick divorce lawyers are here to help you resolve issues

 - Business Divisions